bolt-project/bolt/docs/source/local-api.rst

 Methods
 =======

-In addition to implementing the `core API`_, the local bolt array implements the methods highlighted here.
+The local bolt array implements the `core API`_, as well as the extra methods highlighted here.
 Full method documentation can be found below (methods directly inherited from numpy's ``ndarray`` not shown).

 .. _core API: overview-design.html